RiotGamesMinions/motherbrain/OPERATORS_GUIDE.md

 }
 ```

 When the bootstrap command is run, the run lists from the groups in each node section of the json are applied to the hosts in the array in that same section.
-Chef will be installed if it needs to be installed and then MotherBrain will run `chef-client` on all of the nodes.
+Chef will be installed if it needs to be installed and then motherbrain will run `chef-client` on all of the nodes.